H3xV31l/Nuvix-MultiTool/README.md

 4. webhook_spammer.py
 5. dos_attack.py
 6. mass_report.py
-✅ This specific order is required for the menu and core functions to run properly.
+✅ This order ensures the tool runs smoothly and without errors.

+To run a specific feature, simply open the src/ folder and click on the .py file you want to use.

-⚠️ Do not rename the files and make sure the extension remains .py.
+⚠️ Do not rename the files and make sure they keep the .py extension.